stoplightio/docs/articles/testing/pass-data-steps.md

 ### The $.ctx object

 The $.ctx object makes it easy to store temporary data for use during the course of a single scenario run.
-It starts empty at the beginning of every run.
+By default, the $.ctx object will be empty at the start of every run.
 Use it to share data between steps.

 ### Using the $.ctx object